-The City has independent material testing contracts for soils, concrete, welding and asphalt.
+The City may have independent material testing contracts for soils, concrete, welding and asphalt.
 Depending on the requirements, the designer or Contract Administrator shall specify:

 - Percentage of welding joints to be inspected through radiography, ultrasonic and visual methods.
-For example radiography (5%) by the Contractor, ultrasonic (10%) and visual (all) by City's independent material testing Contractor.
-The City will pay its material testing Contractor directly and the Contractor will be responsible to pay for testing of activities under the responsibility of the Contractor. - Percentage of HDPE or PVC fusion joints shall be inspected through ultrasonic, microwave and visual methods.
-For example, ultrasonic (10%) and visual (all).
-City will pay for such testing cost directly to the material testing company. - Portion of testing that shall be completed by the Contractor irrespective of City's independent testing.
+For example radiography (5%) by the Contractor, ultrasonic (10%) and visual (100%).
+Include in the Contract Documents percentage of each type of pipe field inspection method that the Contractor shall perform on the pipe at no extra cost to the City. - Percentage of HDPE or PVC fusion joints shall be inspected through ultrasonic, microwave and visual methods.
+For example, ultrasonic (10%) and visual (100%). - Portion of testing that shall be completed by the Contractor irrespective of City's independent testing.